-Assistant professor in the School of Electrical, Computer and Energy Engineering.

-Seo studies circuit and system design for neneuromorphic computing and bio-inspired emerging applications in pursuit of energy-efficient artificial intelligence.
-Power-efficient mobile platforms can boost new markets like smart drones and autonomous robots.
+In the School of Electrical, Computer and Energy Engineering, Seo studies circuit and system design for neuromorphic computing and bio-inspired emerging applications in pursuit of energy-efficient artificial intelligence.
+Power-efficient mobile platforms, like smart drones and autonomous robots, can boost new markets.
 He believes that a self-learning chip that learns in near real-time and consumes very little power can be integrated into biomedical devices, truly personalizing health care.